top of page

 3.jpg

-The Gimbels warehouse at 1925 Chestnut Street was the proposed new home for CCP before the Mint building became available.
-This 1966 photo is from here.
-The building is still intact.
+The Daroff warehouse at 24th and Walnut Street was proposed to be incorporated into a new CCP campus in 1966 before the Mint building became available.
+This 1966 photo is from here (the address and retailer in the linked photo caption from the Bulletin is wrong).

 As discussed in our article on the Mint Building, CCP moved into it in 1973, the first building of a planned larger campus.